This campaign was completed as a Brandcenter project.

 Founded in 1969, Gap started off by selling records and jeans, and the brand has made smooth transitions into new decades with their new unique styles.
 My team was tasked to rebuild a declining retailer's brand experience and create a campaign and we chose Baby Gap.

 - The evolution of the brand and styles

 Cultural shopping trends

-From multiple qualitative interviews, mothers with infants stated that Baby Gap clothes and accessories were too pricey.
-Baby Gap was in a weird spot between being a luxury brand and bargain baby apparel.
-Mothers would rather purchase from bargain brand baby apparel because of babies' outgrowing their clothes but the brand wasn't considered a luxury brand.
+From social media interactions, parents with infants stated that Baby Gap clothes and accessories were too pricey.
+Baby Gap was in a weird spot between being a luxury brand and bargain baby brand.

 Research & Key Findings